DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 Afterwards you have a working router/firewall with WAN side and LAN side, Unbound for DNS and ISC or KEA for DHCP.<br>
 The default NAT and firewall enforces basic stuff.

+### Some extra settings

+* I like to go and disable IPv6 on all interfaces - `IPv6 Configuration Type` - none.<br>
+  It hides noise in options and if running as a VM it also does not bother showing ipv6 ip in hypervisor info.
+* If runnig in a hypervisor dont forget guest agent.
+*

 # Users